-- By 2014 at the latest, insurers will be banned from “gender rating,” or charging women higher premiums than men for the same coverage, both for individual policies and for employer group plans with fewer than 100 employees.
-In most states, women with individual plans pay on the average some 48% higher premiums than men for the same health insurance coverage.
+Health insurers are banned from “gender rating,” or charging women higher premiums (prices) than men for the same coverage, both for individual policies and for employer group plans with fewer than 100 employees.
+In most states, before the ACA women with individual plans paid on the average some 48% higher premiums than men for the same health insurance coverage.

 No Co-Pays or Deductibles for Preventive Care including Birth Control

-- Every new insurance policy is required to include the basic preventive health care package without any co-pays or deductibles.
-As recommended by the Institutes of Medicine, this includes pap smears, mammograms, birth control, STI/STD testing, well woman checkups, immunizations and other preventive care.
+Every new insurance policy is required to include the basic preventive health care package without any co-pays or deductibles.
+As recommended by the Institutes of Medicine, this includes pap smears, mammograms, FDA birth control pills as well as IUDs, sexually transmitted infections or STI/STD testing, vaccines and immunizations including the vaccines for shingles, well woman checkups, immunizations and other preventive care.

 Discrimination Based on Pre-Existing Conditions Eliminated

-- Exclusions for pre-existing conditions were immediately eliminated for children in 2010, and will be eliminated in 2014 for adults.
-This will prevent the exclusion of coverage for women who have “pre-existing conditions” such as pregnancy, prior injuries caused by domestic violence, the second or subsequent Caesarian delivery, re-occurrence of breast cancer, etc. A temporary high risk insurance pool program is available to cover eligible adults with pre-existing conditions until 2014.
+Exclusions for pre-existing conditions were immediately eliminated for children in 2010, and were eliminated in 2014 for adults.
+This prevents the exclusion of coverage for women who have “pre-existing conditions” such as pregnancy, prior injuries caused by domestic violence, a prior Caesarean delivery, a previous diagnosis of breast cancer, etc. Republican leadership in Congress has indicated they want to eliminate this provision.
+FM opposes such a proposal vigorously.

 Bans Insurers from Dropping Coverage Because of Illness Mandatory Coverage of Maternity Care and Specific Health Services

-- Beginning January 1, 2014, individual and small employer plans must cover at a minimum a comprehensive package of “essential health benefits” including, for example, pre-natal and maternity care, prescription drug coverage, mental health care, and pediatric care (including oral and vision care).
-Currently 87 percent of individual health insurance plans exclude maternity coverage.
+Beginning January 1, 2014, individual and small employer plans must cover at a minimum a comprehensive package of “essential health benefits” including, for example, pre-natal and maternity care, prescription drug coverage, mental health care, and pediatric care (including oral and vision care).
+Before the ACA 87 percent of individual health insurance plans exclude maternity coverage.

-- The Medicare prescription drug “Donut Hole” will be gradually eliminated, starting with a $250 payment to beneficiaries in 2010 and a 50% discount on Medicare Part D prescription drug costs.
+The Medicare prescription drug “Donut Hole” Because of the ACA is gradually being eliminated, starting with a $250 payment to beneficiaries in 2010 and a 50% discount on Medicare Part D prescription drug costs.
 By 2020, payments by beneficiaries will be reduced to 25% of drug costs in the gap.

 Ban on Discrimination against Lower Paid Employees